IBM/kube101/workshop/Lab3/README.md

 # Lab 3: Scale and update apps natively by building multi-tier applications

-In this lab, you'll learn how to deploy the same guestbook application from previous labs in a different way.
-However, instead of using `kubectl`, you will deploy the application by using configuration files.
+In this lab, you'll deploy the same guestbook application from the previous lab by using a different method.
+Instead of using `kubectl`, you will deploy the application by using configuration files.
 The configuration file mechanism allows you to have more fine-grained control over all of resources being created within the